jimthompson5802/gh_copilot/codex/README.md

 ```

 ### Generated code 1st Draft for the second prompt
-This generate code ran w/o issue.
+Generated code ran w/o issue.
 No modifications were needed.
-To make the test a bit more robust could manually add a few more test cases by copy/paste the existing boiler plate code and changing couple of parameters values.
+To make the test a bit more robust could manually add a few more test cases by copy/paste the existing boiler plate code and changing parameters values.

 ```python
 import torch